scalacenter/sprees/README.md

 A Scala Center spree is the perfect event to gauge interest in your open-source projects.
-You not only have the opportunity to get new contributors involved in your project, but you can win friends and lifetime maintainers that help you make a difference in the open-source world.
+You not only have the opportunity to get new contributors involved in your project, but you can make friends and co-maintainers that help you make a difference in the open-source world.

 There is only one requirement to submit a project -- you need to be present for